 Don't engage with the driver, or anyone else involved with the accident, beyond asking for their driver's license and insurance information (more on this later on).
 Learn more about why it's important to watch what you say at the scene of an accident.

 Sometimes, the police officer will take a statement from the motorist and not bother to talk to the cyclist.
 Do everything you can to get your side of the story into the police report.
 And by all means, report all of your injuries, no matter how minor.
 Remember, those minor injuries may later become more serious.

 If, despite your efforts, the police refuse to include your statement in the accident report, you can later have the report amended.

 In addition, try to get names and contact information for everyone who witnessed the accident.
-Don't assume the police report will include all of this information -- it might not.
-If you are injured and cannot get this information yourself, ask a bystander to do it for you.
+Don't assume the police report will include all of this information—it might not.
+If you're injured and can't get this information yourself, ask a bystander to do it for you.

 Don't communicate with the insurance companies before consulting an attorney.
 Anything you say to the insurance company could be used against you later.
 Sometimes a letter from an attorney to the insurance company will resolve issues while avoiding legal pitfalls.
 In fact, most injury cases are settled without ever going to trial.